Slavery: Africa

 When the Atlantic slave trade began, many of the local slave systems began supplying captives for chattel slave markets outside Africa.
 Although the Atlantic slave trade was not the only slave trade from Africa, it was the largest in volume and intensity.
 As Elikia M'bokolo wrote in Le Monde diplomatique:

 The African continent was bled of its human resources via all possible routes.
 Across the Sahara, through the Red Sea, from the Indian Ocean ports and across the Atlantic.
 At least ten centuries of slavery for the benefit of the Muslim countries (from the ninth to the nineteenth)....
 Four million enslaved people exported via the Red Sea, another four million through the Swahili ports of the Indian Ocean, perhaps as many as nine million along the trans-Saharan caravan route, and eleven to twenty million (depending on the author) across the Atlantic Ocean.

 The trans-Atlantic slave trade peaked in the late 18th century, when the largest number of slaves were captured on raiding expeditions into the interior of West Africa.
 These expeditions were typically carried out by African kingdoms, such as the Oyo Empire (Yoruba), the Ashanti Empire, the kingdom of Dahomey, and the Aro Confederacy.
 It is estimated that about 15 percent of slaves died during the voyage, with mortality rates considerably higher in Africa itself in the process of capturing and transporting indigenous peoples to the ships.

 Mauritania was the last country in the world to officially ban slavery, in 1981, with legal prosecution of slaveholders established in 2007.

+Even though slavery is illegal throughout Africa, forms of modern slavery continue to occur.
+The 2023 Global Slavery Index, estimated that about 7 million people in Africa were living in conditions of modern slavery, including approximately 3.8 million in forced labour and 3.2 million in forced marriage.
+Descent-based slavery, in which slave status is inherited, has also continued to be reported in parts of the Sahel, including Mali, Mauritania, Niger, Chad and Sudan..